infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 As you already saw in the previous examples, the heading key and value are the same in the components object.
 The key represents the `components attributes prefix`, and the value represents the `actual component name`.

-If you want to heading component in your block, follow this example:
+If you want to use the heading component in your block, follow this example:

 `src/Blocks/custom/jumbotron/manifest.json`